 The blues of the sky met the multicolored clouds of the horizon to create a beautiful sunset.

-Take a look at Style 1 again.
+Take another look at Style 1:

 The azure ocean above the earth clashed gloriously with the kaleidoscope of color against the horizon, embellishing the natural world with a dazzling celebration of the end of the day.

-Now let’s take another look at Style 2.
+Now look again at Style 2:

 The blues of the sky met the multicolored clouds of the horizon to create a beautiful sunset.